dbpedia/dbpedia-chatbot-backend/README.md

 # DBpedia Question Answering System
 A Question Answering pipeline to provide users with richer responses.  <br>

-This repository will provide the implementation of the project proposed that is funded by the [Google Summer of Code program].
+This repository will provide the implementation of the project proposed that is funded by the [Google Summer of Code program](https://summerofcode.withgoogle.com).

 The final Dbpedia Chatbot [Demo].